xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-22.png">

-Now we have the attention representation for each word in our sentence, how do we use with them to predict the next word?
+Now we have the attention representation for each word in our sentence.
+How do we use them to predict the next word?
 In the next post, we will discuss the second part of the transformer block, and we will see how the embeddings get used in the downstream of the network.

 ## Resources